ankane/ahoy_guide/README.md

 No one ever wants a slow service

-How to instrument load times: Give each request an id and record the time the:
+How to instrument load times: Give each request a unique id and record the time the:

 - request starts
 - server completes request